 - (Photo: Freedom From Religion Foundation)

-Abott, a Republican, told Kountze Independent School District in a letter that stopping the practice of running through the banners with Bible verses at games was "erroneous" and that "the Supreme Court has never ruled that religion must be 'kept out' of public schools," according to The Texas Tribune.
+Texas Attorney General Greg Abbott has also offered his support to the cheerleaders involved in the court case, saying in a letter to the Kountze Independent School District that their banning of the banners was "erroneous" and that "the Supreme Court has never ruled that religion must be 'kept out' of public schools."